Types of Worms - Roundworm

 Many household pets also experience roundworms – they're common parasites in dogs and cats2, for example.
 Your pet can pass the eggs in their faeces, contaminating the soil and putting curious, playful children at risk of contracting the worms.

 Contrary to popular belief, a roundworm infection isn't a symbol of poor hygiene.
 Children are naturally inquisitive and often have no qualms about coming into contact with dirt while playing or learning!
-While it can help to teach children not to play with animal faeces and to wash their hands as often as possible, it's also important for mums everywhere to understand that worms are a natural part of growing up for many little ones, and deworming is not a hygiene red flag, but a sensible part of mum's and dad's all-round care.
+While it can help to teach children not to play with animal faeces and to wash their hands as often as possible, it's also important for caregivers everywhere to understand that worms are a natural part of growing up for many little ones, and deworming is not a hygiene red flag, but a sensible part of adults’ all-round care.

 What are the symptoms of a roundworm infection?